How to set goals and objectives for your business in 2019

 Find out more:

 - Read Research your market to understand how to analyse your industry and compare your business to others.

 - Head to the Australian Taxation Office’s (ATO) page on Small business benchmarks to find information on industry benchmarks, or use their Business performance check tool in the ATO app to see how your business compares with similar businesses.

-- Seek the help of a business adviser to help you plan your goals – search Advisory Services now.
+- Seek the help of a business expert or adviser to help you plan your goals – search for a business expert or adviser now.